-No two days are ever the same here and each task brings it’s own unique rewards.
+No two days are ever the same here and each task brings its unique rewards.
 So far this month the dolphin sightings have been everything we could hope for with spinners being seen each time we go on a monitoring trip and sightings of both bottlenose and spotted dolphins in the open sea.

 We have also had regular sightings of both species of turtle when monitoring them in the Black River Bay.

-This month has also seen a return of last years film crew who presented a 20 min documentary last year covering the research activities of the project.
-The documentary was a great success and they asked whether they could do another, this time about the actual dolphin monitoring programme — needless to say we jumped at the chance!
+This month has also seen a return of last year's film crew who presented a 20 min documentary last year covering the research activities of the project.
+The documentary was a great success and they asked whether they could do another, this time about the actual dolphin monitoring programme — needless to say, we jumped at the chance!

 To finish on a positive note, many of the regular tour boats now actively promote responsible dolphin watching, a lot of the crews have even begun wearing T-shirts bearing the words “Respecté ban Dofins, Protez nou Lenvironmen!"